ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Today</h3>Cloudy, with a high near 26.
-North northwest wind 9 to 15 mph, with gusts as high as 28 mph.
-New snow accumulation of less
+Northwest wind 9 to 14 mph, with gusts as high as 26 mph.
+New snow accumulation of less than
-         than half an inch possible.<br></div>
+         half an inch possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">